-We believe that equity incentive opportunities are the most significant component of total target executive officer compensation, as the provision of equity incentive opportunities aligns with our core compensation objectives by aligning compensation with stockholders' interests, creating a culture of meritocracy, and enhancing our ability to attract and retain executive talent.
+Equity incentive opportunities are the most significant component of total target executive officer compensation.
+The provision of equity incentive opportunities is consistent with our compensation philosophy and reflects our core compensation objectives by aligning compensation with stockholders' interests, creating a culture of meritocracy, and enhancing our ability to attract and retain executive talent.